 Long Beach Public Service Corps

-Aligning with Mayor Rex Richardson’s priorities, the Long Beach Public Service Corps (LBPSC) fosters economic inclusion and expands opportunities for residents so they can develop successful career paths into public service.
-Through this fellowship, students and recent graduates will have the opportunity to work alongside experienced professionals, gaining insights into the inner workings of City departments and contribute to meaningful projects that positively impact the Long Beach community.
+Aligning with City Council-adopted priorities, including Strategic Vision 2030 and the Grow Long Beach Economic Development Blueprint, the Long Beach Public Service Corps (LBPSC) fosters economic inclusion and expands opportunities for residents so they can develop successful career paths into public service.
+Through this program, students and recent graduates will have the opportunity to work alongside experienced professionals, gain insights into the inner workings of City departments, and contribute to meaningful projects that positively impact the Long Beach community.

-"By partnering with our local educational institutions, LBPSC will not only create opportunities for our youth but will also strengthen our talent pool by cultivating pathways for the next generation of leaders in local government and civic organizations."
+"By partnering with our CSULB and CSUDH, LBPSC will not only create opportunities for our youth but will also strengthen our talent pool by cultivating pathways for the next generation of leaders in local government and civic organizations."

 -Mayor Rex Richardson

-Long Beach Public Service Corps is administered by the City’s Economic Development & Opportunity’s Workforce Development Bureau, operating as Long Beach Workforce Innovation Network, and funded by California Volunteers, the state office that manages programs and initiatives aimed at increasing the number of Californians engaged in service and volunteerism.
+Long Beach Public Service Corps is administered by the City’s Economic Development & Opportunity’s Workforce Development Bureau, and funded by California Volunteers, the state office that manages programs and initiatives aimed at increasing the number of Californians engaged in service and volunteerism.

 The program is available to:

-Participation in the program will allow interns to obtain hands-on work experience, insight into City Government, career development and more.
-The internship is individuals who would like to explore a career in public service.
+Participation in the program will allow fellows to obtain hands-on work experience, insight into City Government, career development and more.
+LBPSC is ideal for individuals who would like to explore a career in public service.